 the benefits to the consumer in mitigating such risks;

-(b) include National Grid ESO’s assessment of continued effective operation of the system and their considered view of which risks should be secured representing the best value for money for consumers and balancing the likelihood of risks occurring and their consequence with the cost of mitigation.
+(b) include the ISOP’s assessment of continued effective operation of the system and their considered view of which risks should be secured representing the best value for money for consumers and balancing the likelihood of risks occurring and their consequence with the cost of mitigation.

-H.18 The SQSS Panel will on receipt of a submission made by National Grid ESO under paragraph H11 or H12:
+H.18 The SQSS Panel will on receipt of a submission made by the ISOP under paragraph H11 or H12:

 recommend that the proposed FRCR be onwards submitted to the Authority for approval; or

-give direction to National Grid ESO that the FRCR requires further development.
+give direction to the ISOP that the FRCR requires further development.

 In making its recommendation the SQSS Panel will give due regard to its expertise in the matters covered by the proposed FRCR and will seek appropriate advice and guidance where required.

-H.19 The Authority will on receipt of a submission made by the National Grid ESO under paragraph H11:
+H.19 The Authority will on receipt of a submission made by the the ISOP under paragraph H11:

-approve the proposed FRCR and in particular the recommendations as detailed in H17 (b) of which operational risks the National Grid ESO will incur costs in securing the system against to avoid unacceptable frequency conditions; or
+approve the proposed FRCR and in particular the recommendations as detailed in H17 (b) of which operational risks the the ISOP will incur costs in securing the system against to avoid unacceptable frequency conditions; or

-give direction to National Grid ESO that the FRCR requires further development, and the date by which National Grid ESO is required to submit a revised FRCR to the Authority for approval.
+give direction to the ISOP that the FRCR requires further development, and the date by which the ISOP is required to submit a revised FRCR to the Authority for approval.

-H.20 On approval by the Authority of the FRCR, National Grid ESO shall ensure that the risks set out in the FRCR to be mitigated in its operation of the system shall reasonably be secured until the subsequent approval by the Authority of any update of the FRCR.
+H.20 On approval by the Authority of the FRCR, the ISOP shall ensure that the risks set out in the FRCR to be mitigated in its operation of the system shall reasonably be secured until the subsequent approval by the Authority of any update of the FRCR.

 Part C: Provision of information

-H.21 Based on the FRCR methodology set out in Part A, National Grid ESO must provide licenced electricity operators if reasonably requested to do so:
+H.21 Based on the FRCR methodology set out in Part A, the ISOP must provide licenced electricity operators if reasonably requested to do so:

 with information and analysis to support them in their decision-making on, for example, operation of their plant and equipment;

-with updated information and analysis to support submissions made to the Authority by National Grid ESO and in such form and within such timescales as reasonably requested; and
+with updated information and analysis to support submissions made to the Authority by the ISOP and in such form and within such timescales as reasonably requested; and

-In complying with the requirements of this paragraph, National Grid ESO must have due regard to the need to exclude from disclosure any information which would or might seriously and prejudicially affect the commercial interests of the owner of that information if disclosed or might be expected to be incompatible with any relevant legislation, code or licence condition.
-National Grid ESO must provide to the Authority its reasons for any nondisclosure of information.
+In complying with the requirements of this paragraph, the ISOP must have due regard to the need to exclude from disclosure any information which would or might seriously and prejudicially affect the commercial interests of the owner of that information if disclosed or might be expected to be incompatible with any relevant legislation, code or licence condition. the ISOP must provide to the Authority its reasons for any nondisclosure of information.

-H.22 The Authority may direct National Grid ESO to submit additional information on any submissions made under this appendix within such timeframe as the Authority may require in order to carry out any of its functions in relation to the assessment of submissions.
+H.22 The Authority may direct the ISOP to submit additional information on any submissions made under this appendix within such timeframe as the Authority may require in order to carry out any of its functions in relation to the assessment of submissions.

 Appendix I System Restoration Requirements